GET HELP NOW - 100% CONFIDENTIAL - Evidence-based - 24/7 & FREE

 What is Drug Addiction?

 Before we look at solutions, let us explain what we are looking at.
-Drug addiction, in other words, substance use disorder, is a chronic relapsing brain disease that involves compulsive use of drugs despite adverse outcomes.
-It is not a problem of sheer will power or a moral lapse.
-Drugs affect the chemical composition of brain giving rise to extreme appetite and reduced capacity to regulate desires.
+Drug addiction, in other words, substance use disorder, is a chronic, relapsing brain disease that involves compulsive use of drugs despite adverse outcomes.
+It is not a problem of sheer willpower or a moral lapse.
+Drugs affect the chemical composition of the brain, giving rise to extreme appetite and reduced capacity to regulate desires.

 Key aspects of addiction include: